Menu

 It appears that having Down Syndrome increases the risk of having accompanying hypothyroidism, and primarily the autoimmune version.
 [3]

-Mercury can affect selenium levels, which isn’t good as selenium is so vital to thyroid function.
+Mercury can affect selenium levels, and selenium is vital to thyroid function.
 If you think your dental amalgams may be contributing to your thyroid problems, then you should definitely discuss this with your dentist.
-A scalloped tongue can be a sign of excess toxins in the body.

-You may be disappointed to hear that caffeine, tobacco and alcohol also have a negative effect on the thyroid and are considered toxins.
-Tea also contains the toxin fluoride, a tissue poison.
-Fluoride can displace iodine in thyroid compounds, so cause conversion problems.
-Blood tests don’t show this, however.
+Caffeine, tobacco and alcohol may also have a negative effect on the thyroid.
+Tea also contains fluoride.
+Fluoride can displace iodine in thyroid compounds, so may cause conversion problems in high amounts.

-Goitrogenic and soy foods also suppress thyroid function, though likely wouldn’t cause hypothyroidism unless eaten excessively.
+Goitrogenic and soy foods may suppress thyroid function, though likely wouldn’t cause hypothyroidism unless eaten excessively.

 Dr Kharrazian is one source who states that too much oestrogen, sometimes caused by the contraceptive pill or pregnancy, can cause hypothyroidism.
 Dr Jolene Brighten also covers the many ways in which hormonal contraceptives can lead to poor thyroid health.